Why Film in France?

 Equipment & Technical Support

-France offers professional filming equipment and technical support matching international standards, with world-class studio facilities such as Studios de Bry and Provence Studios.
+France gives you pro filming gear and technical support that meet international standards, plus world-class studios such as Studios de Bry and Provence Studios.

 Camera Equipment